If You’re Scaling Systems

 Prioritizes security and compliance automation without addressing human impact, misuse, or second-order effects

-DevSecOps (OWASP / DevSecOps Foundation)
+DevSecOps (DevSecOps Foundation)

 Integrates security continuously into development and deployment pipelines